NamNguyenResearch/NamNguyenResearch.github.io/_pages/publications.md

 My research interests lie at the intersection of information theory and machine learning, with an emphasis on rate-distortion-perception-classification representation for lossy compression.
 I am also deeply engaged in wireless communications, physical layer security, and advanced MIMO systems, combining theoretical insights with practical applications.

 Research Areas:
-+ **Intersection of information theory and machine learning:** Rate-distortion-perception-classification representation for lossy compression, neural data compression, representation learning.
++ **Information theory and machine learning:** Lossy compression, rate-distortion-perception theory, neural data compression, representation learning.
 + **Wireless communications and networks:** Channel capacity, signal processing, optimization, and machine learning for advanced MIMO communication systems, physical layer security for MIMO, beamforming techniques, wireless networking and technology for 5G/6G.
 + **Free-space quantum key distribution networks:** Design, analysis, and optimization of link-layer retransmissions and relaying techniques.